itsraghz/springboot-quote-mgnt-system/target/classes/quotes.md

 * We can’t always choose our circumstances in life , but we can choose the lens in which we see the world around us.
 Choose optimism, hope, happiness, positivity. #Life #circumstances #Choice
 * Sometimes the worst enemy is your own memory.
 Let it go! #Peace #Memory #Life #Advice
 * Words can be doubted, actions can be questioned but the patterns will always be trusted! #Advice #Motivation

-## yet to be used
+* “Most of us don’t need a psychiatric therapist as much as a friend to be silly with.” 🤣 — Robert Brault #Motivation #Friendship #Life #funny
+* The shortest answer to the solution is - "Do it!" #Motivation #Success
+* "Don't try to understand everything, because sometimes it is not meant to be understood, but to be accepted." #Life #Challenges #Reality
+* *Micro* changes in life can bring a *Macro* transformation. #Change #Motivation #Successs
+* "A poor mind drowns in excuses.
+A rich mind swims in solutions." #Motivation #Success
+* A seed grows with no sound but a tree falls with huge noise.
+Destruction has noise, but creation is quiet.
+This is the power of silence.
+Grow silently. #Silence #Success #Motivation
+* Being wanted feeds the ego.
+Being valued feeds the soul. #Value #Ego
+* “When your mother asks, ‘Do you want a piece of advice?’ it is a mere formality.
+It doesn’t matter if you answer yes or no. You’re going to get it anyway.” 🤣 — Erma Bombeck #funny
+* Train yourself to stop waiting for the right time! #Motivation #Self #Success
+* Dont' use your energy to worry, instead use it to believe! #Motivation #Optimism #Success
+* The beauty of life is, while we can’t undo what is done, but we can see it, understand it, learn from it and change. #Life #Experience
+* You have two choices, to control your mind or to let your mind control you. #Motivation #Challenges
+* Understand people by their actions and you'll never be fooled by their Words. #People #Challenges
+* It's not how we make mistakes, but how we correct them that defines us. #Motivation #Mistakes
+* “Two things are infinite: the universe and human stupidity; and I'm not sure about the universe.” 🤣 ― Albert Einstein #funny
+* Leaders who don't listen will eventually be surrounded by the people who have nothing to say. #Leadership #Motivation #People #Success
+* Forget all the reasons it won’t work and believe the one reason that it will. #Motivation #Success
+* Never assume that loud is the strongest and quiet is the weakest; it's often the other way around. #Motivation #Life
 * Never apologize for the changes you made in order to heal. #Life #Self #Motivation
-* Never forget who was with you when you had nothing! #Gratitude #People #Life
+* In an attempt to gel with the world, do NOT lose your individuality.
+You were born with specific traits and strengths.
+Get inspired by others but always maintain your uniqueness! #Motivation #Uniqueness #Advice
+* Thought is a past tense of thinking!
+What we are thinking today decides our thoughts tomorrow! #Thoughts #Motivation #Today
+* Better to wait, than forcing the things to happen. #Advice #Waiting
+* "Don't try to understand everything, because sometimes it is not meant to be understood, but to be accepted." #Reality #Optimism
+* You cannot change the people around you, but you can change the people you chose to be around. #Life #People #Motivation
+* If you don't like something, change it.
+If you can't change it, change your attitude. #Attitude #Reality #Success
+* Some people come in your life as blessings, some people in your life as lesson. #People #Relationship #Life
+* Innocent people are not stupid, they just think that everyone has a good heart! #People #Innocence
+* In the end, it is important to know when to stop arguing with people, smile and walk away! #Life #Challenges #People
+* “You only live once, but if you do it right, once is enough.” 😂 ― Mae West #funny #life
+* Take time to plan but don’t take too long to action.
+Success belongs to those who make a move. #Success #Action #Motivation
+* Stop doing what is easy.
+Start doing what is right. #Motivation #Success
+* Decide what you want in life.
+Make a plan and work on that plan EVERY DAY!!!! 💪🏾 Don’t give up 🙏🏽 #Motivation #Success
+* Nothing binds you except your thoughts, Nothing limits you except your fear & Nothing controls you except your beliefs.
+EVERYTHING is within YOU. #Belief #Motivation #Success
+* The hardest walk is walking alone, but it's also the walk that makes you the strongest. #Self #Motivation
+* “I'm sick of following my dreams, man.
+I'm just going to ask where they're going and hook up with ’em later." 🤣 — Mitch Hedberg #funny
+* Let us remember  - One book, one pen, one child, and one teacher can change the world. #HappyTeachersDay
+* There'll never be a perfect time to start, and you're never going to be fully ready. #Reality #Motivation #Success
+* When you fall in love with the process, the results will follow. #Process #Success #Motivation
+* There's always a silver lining, if you look for it. #Motivation #Success
+* The ability to observe without evaluating is the highest form of intelligence. #Intelligence
 * Life is about balance.
 Be kind, but don't let people abuse you.
 Trust, but don't be deceived.
 Be content, but never stop improving yourself. #Advice #Life #Balance
-* Thought is a past tense of thinking!
-What we are thinking today decides our thoughts tomorrow! #Thoughts #Motivation #Today
+* “Knowledge is knowing a tomato is a fruit; wisdom is not putting it in a fruit salad.” – 🤪 Miles Kington #funny
+* Keep it private, until you know it is permanent! #Life #Motivation #Advice
+* Miracles start to happen when you give as much energy to your dreams as you do to your fears. #Motivation #Success
+* The saddest thing about *betrayal* is that it never comes from your enemies! #Betryal #People #Relationship #Challenges
+* "Peace is your RICHEST TREASURE.
+Let nothing, let no one take it away from you." #Peace #Advise
+* Sometimes you have to leave, not for ego but for self-respect! #Self #Respect #Life
+* Everyone is trying to find out the right person instead of being one. #Motivation
+* Waves are inspiring not because they rise and fall.
+But because they never fail to rise again.
+So be positive. #Motivation #Positive #Optimism
+* If you don't have confidence, you'll always find a way not to win. #Motivation #Success #Excuses
+* Always walk through life as if you have something new to learn and you will. #Learning #Life #Motivation
+* Dont' cry for someone who killed your smile! #Advice #Self #Motivation #Peace
+* You can often change your circumstances by changing your attitude. #Attitude #Motivation
+* Don’t you know your imperfections is a blessing? – Kendrick Lamar #Imperfection #Life #Blessing
+* Be happy with whatever life gives you in the moment.😀 #Gratitude #Life #Optimism
+* Easy is to judge the mistakes of others.
+Difficult is to recognize our own mistakes. #Mistakes #Life
+* Your attitude can take you forward or your attitude can take you down.
+The choice is always yours! #Attitude #Motivation
+* Don’t waste the best version of yourself on someone that doesn’t deserve it. #SelfEsteem #Advice #People
+* Your value doesn't decrease based on someone's inability to see your worth. #Self #Motivation #People #Challenges
+* Quiet people are talkative around the right people. #Motivation #Quiet #Reality
+* Just because the past didn't turn out like you wanted it to, doesn't mean the future can't be better than you ever imagined. #Optimism #Motivation #Challenges
+* The older I get the more I appreciate being home doing absolutely nothing!😂 #Wise #Peace #Experience #Life
+* You are what you do, not what you say you'll do. #Motivation #Success #Determination
+* Notice the people who make an effort to stay in your life! #People #Realization #Self #Motivation
+* Keep winning in private, not everyone deserves to know what you are upto. #Motivation #Success #Determination
+* The guaranteed way to succeed is to always try just one more time. #Success #Motivation
+* We all have burdens in life, but the burdens aren't the problem.
+It's how we choose to carry them. #Life #Motivation
+* No man has a good enough memory to be a successful liar.🤣 - Abraham Lincoln #funny
+* Always try one more time, no matter how many times you have failed.
+Never give up. #Motivation #Success
+* The calmness is the human's superpower.
+The ability to not overreact or take things personally keeps your mind clear and your heart at peace! #Calmness #Peace
+* Not everything has to make sense.
+Let it go.
+Choose peace. #Motivation #Advice #Peace #Challenges
+* Life can be shaped in the desired way by changing your habits. #Success #Habits
+* The biggest obstacle to happiness is under valuing what you have and overvaluing what others have. #obstacle #Success #Motivation
+* A secret to happiness is letting every situation be what it is , instead of what you think it should be, and then making the best of it. #Happiness #Attitude
+* My fake plants died because I did not pretend to water them .🤣 - Mitch Hedberg #funny
+* It’s not what you’re going to do, but what you’re doing now that counts. #Motivation #Success #Now #Action
+* Listen with ears of tolerance.
+See through the eyes of compassion.
+Speak with the language of love. #Life #Motivation #Optimism

+## yet to be used

+* Never forget who was with you when you had nothing! #Gratitude #People #Life
 * Love doesn't need to be perfect, it needs to be true. #Love #Relationship #Motivation
-* The beauty of life is, while we can’t undo what is done, but we can see it, understand it, learn from it and change. #Life #Experience
-* The older I get the more I appreciate being home doing absolutely nothing!😂 #Wise #Peace #Experience #Life
 * Communicate and encourage open discussions with your loved ones, Even if the topic is unpleasant you should listen actively.
 Remember no one is perfect, everyone makes mistakes.
 It's better to talk and reconcile rather than being irritated within! #Relationship #Communication #Advice
 * We don’t truly appreciate what we have until it’s gone… We don’t really appreciate something until we have experienced some events; we don't really appreciate our parents until we ourselves have become parents.
 Be grateful for what you have now, and nothing should be taken for granted. #Appreciate #Gratitude #Life
-* *Micro* changes in life can bring a *Macro* transformation. #Change #Motivation #Successs
 * Let others criticize how much ever they want to.
 You be calm for your own wellness and peace!
 Any negative emotion that emerges from you causes the most damage to the source, As it may not even land on the desired target! #Success #Silence #Motivation
 * The less you respond negatively, the more peaceful your life becomes. #Motivation #Negativity #Peace
 * A Wiseman said, "Don't be afraid to start all over again".
 This time, you're not starting from the scratch, you're instead starting from an experience! #Advice #Experience #Motivation #Success
 * A person becomes much attractive not by his looks but by his kindness, love, respect, honesty and loyalty he shows. #Attraction #Motivation #Kindness #Life
-* Some people come in your life as blessings, some people in your life as lesson. #People #Relationship #Life
-* Easy is to judge the mistakes of others.
-Difficult is to recognize our own mistakes. #Mistakes #Life
 * Life is difficult, unpredictable, chaotic, and stressful, this is true, we can not control what life sends our way,  but we DO have 100% control over how we will respond. #Reaction #Life #Challenges #Motivation
-* In an attempt to gel with the world, do NOT lose your individuality.
-You were born with specific traits and strengths.
-Get inspired by others but always maintain your uniqueness! #Motivation #Uniqueness #Advice
 * More you expect, More you’ll be unsatisfied.  #Expectation #People
-* The saddest thing about *betrayal* is that it never comes from your enemies! #Betryal #People #Relationship #Challenges
 * If you focus on the hurt, you will continue to suffer.
 If you focus on the lesson, you will start to grow. #Advice #Pain #Success #Motivation
-* Take time to plan but don’t take too long to action.
-Success belongs to those who make a move. #Success #Action #Motivation
-* The calmness is the human's superpower.
-The ability to not overreact or take things personally keeps your mind clear and your heart at peace! #Calmness #Peace
 * A good husband makes a good wife. 🤣😂 #funny
-* In the end, it is important to know when to stop arguing with people, smile and walk away! #Life #Challenges #People
 * In the end, all I learned was how to be strong alone. #Strong #Moral #Life
 * When your happiness depends on what is happening outside of you, constantly you live as a slave to external situation. #Happiness
-* Don’t waste the best version of yourself on someone that doesn’t deserve it. #SelfEsteem #Advice #People
 * Sometimes it is better to remain silent and smile! :) #Silence #Smile #Advice
 * One Step Back Doesn't Mean You Are Defeated It Just Means That You Will Take The Same Step Forward Again But Wiser This Time. #Motivation #Optimism #Success
 * Opportunities are never lost, they are always taken by the people who are READY! #Success #Opportunity #Motivation
-* Just because the past didn't turn out like you wanted it to, doesn't mean the future can't be better than you ever imagined. #Optimism #Motivation #Challenges
-* Life can be shaped in the desired way by changing your habits. #Success #Habits
 * Through hard times your character is born! #Challenges #Motivation #Character
 * No one is to blame for your future situation but yourself. #success #selfrealization #advice
 * There are hidden blessings in every struggles. #Motivation #Challenges
-* Everyone is trying to find out the right person instead of being one. #Motivation
-* Always walk through life as if you have something new to learn and you will. #Learning #Life #Motivation
 * We are not given a good life or a bad life.
 We are given a life.
 It's up to us to make it good or bad. #Life #Experience
 * If our character shapes our destiny, Our habits shape our character. #character #destiny
-* A secret to happiness is letting every situation be what it is , instead of what you think it should be, and then making the best of it. #Happiness #Attitude
 * Listen without defending, Speak without offending. #advice #listen
 * Happiness comes when it is most unexpected! #Happiness
 * Successful people always have two things on their lips - Silence and Smile.
 Smile to solve the problems and the Silence to avoid the problems. #success #advice #smile #silence